Checkio-Game-Missions/checkio-empire-digits-multiplication/info/used.md

 **How it is used:**

-This task can teach you how to solve a problem with simple data type conversion.
+This mission teaches you to work with simple data type conversions to solve a problem.